FtmsdtHosseini/IDPL-PFOD/README.md

 **Notes:**
  + *IDPL is abbreviation of “Intelligent Data Processing Laboratory”.*

- + *LSPOD is abbreviation of “ Large-Scale Persian OCR Dataset”.*
+ + *LSPOD is abbreviation of “Large-Scale Persian OCR Dataset”.*

 ## IDPL-LSPOD Description
 IDPL-LSPOD: